-The new Companies Act 2004 came into effect on February 1, 2005.
-Under this legislation, a single person may form a company and be its sole director and shareholder.
-Public companies are required to have a minimum share capital of J\$500,000.00 (the exchange rate was approximately J\$110 to US\$1 at end April 2014) and cannot borrow without first receiving certification from the Registrar.
+A new companies act (Companies Act 2004) came into effect on February 1, 2005.
+Under the new act, it is possible for a single person to form a company and also be its sole director and shareholder.
+Public companies are required to have a minimum share capital of J\$500,000.00 (approximately US\$5,100 based on May 2013 exchange rates of J\$98-99 to US\$1.00) and cannot borrow without first receiving certification from the Registrar.
 Although the head office of the company may be overseas, the company must now have a registered office in Jamaica.